Join me and hundreds more in donating food and raising awareness of food poverty with a reverse advent calendar.

 Why food banks?

-The most recent figures from the Trussell Trust, which runs the largest network of food banks in the UK, show they distributed three-day emergency food supplies to 1.3million over a 12 month period.
-Close to half a million of those were to children.
-It’s shocking that this happens in 2018.
+The most recent figures from the Trussell Trust, which runs the largest network of food banks in the UK, show they distributed three-day emergency food supplies to 1.6million over a 12 month period.
+That’s a 19% increase on the previous year.
+More than half a million of those were to children.
+It’s shocking that this happens in 2019.

 If you aren’t convinced, then watch Ken Loach’s film I, Daniel Blake.
 It’s an amazing film, even if I was in tears for most of it.
 Please do watch the whole movie, but if you can’t, then watch this clip.
 It really brought home to me the needs to do something to stop food poverty.

 Now is the time to start your reverse advent calendar